pavel-grigorev/spring-icomponent/README.md

 }
 ```

-Note that even though there can not be multiple direct declarations of `@InterfaceComponentScan`, multi-declaration is supported with the meta-annotations.
+Note that even though there can not be multiple *direct* declarations of `@InterfaceComponentScan`, there still can be multiple *indirect* declarations of it (a.k.a. meta-annotations).
 For example:

 ```java
 @Retention(RUNTIME)